ihodes/reticulum.js/README.markdown

 #### Todo:
 ###### Higher Priorities
+1. Proper Users & Auth
+   (And therefore allowing proper Actions...
+    e.g. send and reify must use auth, and therefore must be executed in context of the user operating the FSM instance)
+1. Initializing FSMs with default locals
 1. Actions:
   1. send (to other FSM instaces in group),
   1. reify (to other FSMs in group),
-1. Tests for HTTP (and more for reticulum itself)
-1. Initializing FSMs with default locals
-1. Proper Users & Auth (and therefore proper Actions... e.g. send and reify must use auth, and therefore must be executed in context of the user operating the FSM instance)

 ###### Lower Priorities
 1. GUI for creating/editing FSMs /fsm/new.html